-Can you tell us about the main impetus behind the collective in which you are involved, Tempo Dischi?
+Can you tell us about the main impetus behind the collective you are involved in, Tempo Dischi?

-You’re a traveler, is that what you enjoy doing in your free time?
+You’re often travelling, is that what you enjoy doing in your free time?

 Can you explain your Soundcloud series 'Music for Plants'?
 What does it reveal about you?

-Music for Plants is a monthly radio show I created for Radio Raheem, and available on Soundcloud.
-It reveals a piece of me and my taste, it’s a mix of music I listen at home and some beloved records I have found.
+Music for Plants is a monthly radio show I created for Radio Raheem and it's available on Soundcloud.
+I find that it reveals a piece of me and my taste - it’s a mix between the music I listen to at home and some beloved records I have discovered.

-Do you have an exciting new project or vision that you would like to share with us?
+Do you have an exciting new project or vision coming up that you would like to share with us?

 Yes!
-First of all I’m so excited to return to Chile after four years abroad.
-This will definitely broaden my vision.
-I can’t wait to go and see the people and places I love. and party too!
+First of all I’m so excited to return to Chile after four years abroad...this will definitely broaden my vision.
+I can’t wait to go and see the people and places I love and party too!
 My first remix for Pascal Viscardi’s “Lluvia de Verano” on Born/Saft is out now, but it was actually made from the time of my “Agua Congas” release.
-For 2020 I have some new music coming out, I've been working on some club tracks that are quite different from my first release, which I‘m happy labels picked up.
-So hopefully you’ll be dancing to them soon.
+For 2020 I have some new music coming out - I've been working on some club tracks that are quite different from my first release, which I‘m happy labels have picked up.
+Hopefully you’ll be dancing to them soon.

-Does the near future seem to be largely focused on growing as a DJ, or are you willing to make room to work on your other artistic abilities, for example, fashion design?
+Does the near future seem to be largely focused on you growing as a DJ, or are you going to make time to work on your other artistic abilities, for example, fashion design?

-Sometimes I think about the possibility of doing something related to fashion design and maybe connected to music, but for now I prefer to focus my creativity on music.
+Sometimes I think about the possibility of doing something related to fashion design and maybe connecting it to music, but for now I prefer to focus my creativity on music.
 I have projects I want to make happen, but who knows... never say never.

-Do you think we'll see here in the Middle East next year?
+Do you think we'll see you here in the Middle East next year?

 I hope so!
-I’m so curious to bring my music in the Middle East and see how you do the dance.
+I’m so curious to bring my music to the Middle East and see how you do the dance.